 The fragmented conceptual models that constitute much of psychopathological theory–and that inform related discourse about said disorders–, seem to prescribe a bounded solution set to a ‘problem’ that the very discourse itself, produces.
 In characterizing these problems in such a categorical way–steeped in assumptions about the existence of binaries across and within the domains to which said problem “belongs”–we do little to help ourselves by failing to see the more fundamental biophysical-phenomenological mechanisms of co-emergence that may be in play at every level of analysis that, taken holistically, constitutes the ‘problem state’.
 This is roughly the point that ‘integrated medicine’ as a specialty seeks to address.
 However, even integrated or functional medicine practitioners still embolden an orientation toward epistemology that is maladaptive if and when they are keen to reify the legitimacy of their own orientations, at the definitive exclusion of all other approaches, and without scientific or theoretical justification to back such assertions.
-The fundamental nature of our suffering seems anything but clear; however, a tradition of explanatory reductionism (wherever you look in healthcare, be that your mainstream “western medicine”, your “integrative medicine”, your “natural medicine” etc.) appears to have normalized a clinical discourse that creates this illusion of explanatory depth: we mistakenly believe that medical professionals understand a complex mechanism of action by which some structures and processes result in eventual disease.
+The fundamental nature of our suffering seems anything but clear; however, a tradition of explanatory reductionism (wherever you look in healthcare, be that your mainstream “western medicine”, your “integrative medicine”, your “natural medicine” etc.) appears to have normalized a clinical discourse that creates this illusion of explanatory depth: we mistakenly believe that medical professionals understand, with certainty, a complex mechanism of action by which some structures and processes result in eventual disease .
 Many people today–practitioners, clients, and the broader public–uncritically accept and conflate these explanatory, pathological ‘maps’ with their ‘territories’ because many are happy to believe in the sentiment that somebody–some entity–understands the nature of their problems; and by association, the nature of their “solutions”.

 In order to get a sense of whether or not this sentiment is based in reality, it may be helpful to take a look at some patterns that we are seeing in practice.
 With respect to matters of the mind, we largely see treatment inefficacy, perpetuation of disorder, certain kinds of injustices and other harms, attrition and barriers to engagement, power imbalances, risk deflection, blame, rising costs, etc. To be clear, we think that this reflects a significant failure.
 Moreover, we feel that the failure is a responsibility of all of us.
 We also do not intend to imply that the scientific knowledge and psychophysiological tools that have been developed thus far are useless; these technologies are deeply valued and utilized by some people in some situations.
 However, there has been appalling stagnation in this space–particularly with respect to disorders marked by chronic cognitive disorganization, perceptual anomalies, altered states of consciousness, the inability to selectively attend to sensory information, psychosis, etc–since the 60s!!! (.
 In addition to this alarming stagnation, a fundamental part of the problem relates to the socio-structural features of healthcare: the stifling, overwrought, inflexible ecology that we call ‘the mental health system’ renders clients unable to easily access those potentially useful technologies that do exist, in an autonomous, self-dignified way.
 This system design, we argue, just reinforces paternalism, blame, and organizational risk deflection (as opposed to autonomy, symmetrical risk sharing, and inter-relational collaboration, respectively).
 The failure of the institutional practice of psychiatry and the allied health professions (and really healthcare writ large) warrants immediate attention and action from all stakeholders involved. **We focus here on the failure of the practice as opposed to theoretical or explanatory endeavors because we a) are skeptical of the feasibility of establishing causal models for such dynamic disorders b) find this body of knowledge to only be of value insofar as it has implications for methods/technologies that could be developed in order to ultimately be applied in practice (hopefully effectively).